snixtho/TrackmaniaIo.ApiClient/docfx/index.md

 // do something with the map information
 ```

+## Caching & Rate limiting
+By default all requests are cached for 1 minute and without an API key, rate limit is triggered at 40 requests per minute.

 ## Examples
 Some examples on the usage of the client can be found [here](https://github.com/snixtho/TrackmaniaIo.ApiClient/tree/master/src/Examples).